reem-shaikh/React/04-02/readme.md

 export default Contact;
 ```
-6. However, switch was used in version below v6, we are working with react-router-dom v6.2.1, which uses **Routes** instead of switch
+6. In react-router-dom v6 (which we are using), "Switch" is replaced by routes "Routes".
+Note that: switch only works in v5.2 and below.

 > App.js
 ```bash